-More clients are using social media to gauge how effective the law firms with their cases and how much the bills are.
-Called the “Yelpification of law”, price, flexibility and customer satisfaction are factors law firms must adapt to stay relevant to the clients.
+More clients are using social media to gauge how effective law firms are with their cases and how much they charge.
+Called the “Yelpification of law,” price, flexibility and customer satisfaction are factors that law firms must adapt to stay relevant to their clients.

 An example of this is the Lawyers on Demand.
-They charged their clients only on what they need and not on bundled services.
-They can be adjusted according to the client’s needs and priced on project or outcome-based.
+They charge their clients only on what they need and not on bundled services.
+They can be adjusted according to the client’s needs and priced on projects or outcome-based.
 The fees are set in advance and can be set daily, weekly, or monthly depending on the skills of the lawyer.

-Freelance lawyers use this to attract clients online with three working models: instant on-call services managed teams for specialized projects and on-site services.
-This gives the client the option to hire them either on short-term or on long-term.
-The outcome is competitive prices, high quality consulting and complete control by the client.
+Freelance lawyers use this to attract clients online with three working models: instant on-call services managing teams for specialized projects and on-site services.
+This gives the client an option to hire them either in the short-term or on long-term.
+The outcome sets competitive prices, high quality consultancy, and complete control by the client.

 Consulting Firms Transparency

 Most clients have no idea how consulting firms process the projects assigned to them.
-Consulting firms deliver the end product.
-Without showing its resolution.
+Consulting firms deliver the end product without showing its resolution.
 Therefore, it is difficult to place value and evaluation of their services.
-It allowed the consulting firms to maintain control over the transactions and bill the client according to the result of the consulting.
+It allowed the consulting firms to maintain control over the transactions and bill the client according to the result of the consulting services.

-But today, clients want the consulting firms to be more transparent and detail their processes.
+But today, clients want the consulting firms to be more transparent and detailed in their processes.
 Such as, billed for services they do not need.
-Faster response, quicker outcome and greater control over the consulting service is what they are looking for.
+Faster response, quicker outcome, and greater control over the consulting services are what they look for.

-Other firms like the Business Talent Group, are taking advantage of this by using smaller teams of top-notch freelancer at affordable prices.
+Other firms like the Business Talent Group, are taking advantage of this by using smaller teams of a top-notch freelancers at affordable prices.
 Instead of the time-based billing given to the clients, they bill the client by smaller, outcome-based results.

 Another large firm, McKinsey Solutions, offers time tested solutions with self-service packages.
-It gives the client the flexibility to use the solutions without the huge costs.
-The pricing is either subscription or licensed based.
+It gives the client the flexibility to use the solutions without the expensive costs.
+The pricing is either a subscription or licensed based.

 What does this all mean?

 It may be too early to tell whether there is a direct link between disruption and growth (or job losses in dinosaur businesses).
-What is emerging from our era of disruption, however, is that disrupting the status quo is vital to value and wealth creation and in turn job creation.
+What is emerging from our era of disruption, however, is that disrupting the status quo is vital to value and wealth creation and more importantly, job creation.

-The more inquisitive and involved you are at disrupting your sector or producing innovative pricing strategies, the more likely your business will take care of you and invest in the pricing advisory function.
+The more inquisitive and involved you are in disrupting your sector or producing innovative pricing strategies, it’s more likely that your business will take care of you and invest in the pricing advisory function.
 Why?
-Because people that help grow profitability (for the business and their customers) are a valuable and rare asset.
-People that stifled creation are not.
+Because people who help grow profitability (for the business and their customers) are valuable and rare assets.
+Whereas, people who stifle creation are not.

 There are also clear warning signs to policymakers and governments to pay attention to new workforce trends and disruptions.
 I see clear signals for us all to think about what is happening around us.
 I believe that we all need to care and contribute to job creation and future employment.
 Your job security is not someone else’s problem.